dazzlerabhi30800/carbonCrunch-frontend-challenge/README.md

 # External assest used

-1. for icons I've used Font Awesome Cdn
+1. for icons I've used Font Awesome Cdn.
 2. in the hero section slider I've downloaded images from unsplash.com, they're in public folder namely - slider-2.jpg, slider-3.jpg & slider-4.jpg.